fbpx

 This other form of security can be the land you are planning to build on if you already own it.
 There are some lenders that will allow you to use a percentage of the land’s value as a deposit, but the percentage required as collateral will vary from lender to lender.

-Whatever deposit you have, get in touch with a mortgage advisor that has access to the whole market to discuss your situation further and find the best self-build mortgage deals for you.
+Whatever deposit you have, get in touch with a mortgage advisor who has access to the whole market to discuss your situation further and find the best self-build mortgage deals for you.

 Self Build Mortgage